kuboslawik/vix_stock_ticker/README.md

 # Code

 Providing any suitable API in <code>VIX_API</code> constants, chosen ticker is displayed on display in intervals specified in <code>timerDelay</code> variable.
 To connect to your WiFi <code>SSID</code> and <code>PASSWORD</code> variables must be supplemented.
-Push button for 1 second do disable LCD screen without powering off devie.
+Push button for 1 second do disable LCD screen without powering off device.
+Edit first argument of <code>backlightBrightness</code> to set backlight intensity between 0 and 100 percent.

 # STL Model